844-914-1942

 You can’t just grab a bottle of car wash soap for this job.
 Aircraft are built from sensitive materials like aluminum alloys and composites, and their paint is highly specialized.
 The truth is, you can’t use just any cleaning product on your aircraft; it needs to be specifically designed for aviation.
 Your first stop should always be the aircraft’s maintenance manual (AMM), which lists approved cleaning solutions that are guaranteed to be safe for your jet’s specific components.
 Using an unapproved product can introduce harsh chemicals that lead to hidden corrosion or damage that requires costly repairs.
 If you're ever unsure, consulting with a professional maintenance team is the safest bet to protect your asset.

-The Right Tools for the Job
+Your Go-To Tools for the Job

 Just as important as the cleaners are the tools you use to apply them.
 To avoid scratching the paint or delicate surfaces like acrylic windows, you’ll need a specific set of gear.
 Stock up on high-quality, non-abrasive microfiber cloths, soft-bristled brushes, and wash mitts.
 For reaching the fuselage and tail, extension poles with soft brush heads or squeegees are essential.
 Remember to keep separate tools for different areas—the brushes you use on the landing gear and wheels should never touch the aircraft’s paint.
 This simple step prevents cross-contamination with grease, hydraulic fluid, and abrasive brake dust, which can easily mar the finish on the fuselage.

-Your Essential Safety Gear
+Safety First: Your Essential Gear

 Protecting your aircraft is the goal, but protecting yourself is just as critical.
 You’ll be working with chemical solutions and potentially on wet, slippery surfaces, often at a height.
 Always wear the proper personal protective equipment (PPE).
 This includes chemical-resistant gloves to protect your skin, safety glasses or goggles to shield your eyes from splashes, and non-slip footwear to ensure stable footing.
 Depending on the ventilation and the products you’re using, a respirator might also be necessary.
 Professionals always prioritize safety, and it’s a non-negotiable part of any detailing job, whether you do it yourself or hire an expert who understands the risks involved.